wp-plugins/postman-smtp/readme.txt

 == Description ==

 Postman is a next-generation SMTP mailer that brings reliable email delivery to WordPress.
-It supports both traditional username/password authentication, and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/) - Yahoo Mail, Hotmail and Gmail's [preferred mechanism for authentication](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html).
+It supports traditional username/password authentication, and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/) - Yahoo Mail, Hotmail and Gmail's [preferred mechanism for authentication](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html).

-What else makes Postman stand out?
+Out of the twenty near-identical [SMTP plugins](https://wordpress.org/plugins/search.php?q=smtp) available, what sets Postman apart?
 The intelligent **Setup Wizard** scans your SMTP server so you can't make a configuration mistake.
 The handy **Email Log** shows which emails failed to send, and why.
 Even hosts that block the standard SMTP ports, like GoDaddy, can't stop your Gmail as **Postman will deliver via HTTPS** instead of SMTP.¹

 Stop fighting SMTP authentication and connection [failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) ¹, lost emails, spam and phishing warnings ², and [password secrecy concerns](https://wordpress.org/support/topic/open-password-field-please-dont?replies=18).
 Email is reliably delivered every time because Postman is [pre-approved](http://blog.varonis.com/introduction-to-oauth/) ¹ to send SMTP messages on your behalf, without rejection, and without the work-arounds.